saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

     ## 10 Top 6 Categories Greater than 100 MB
     ## # … with 204 more rows

 As shown, there are 214 high leverage points.
-This is problematic but before we assess our model’s strength we should check cook’s distance.
+This is problematic, but before we assess our model’s strength we should check cook’s distance.
 However, in our previous model we had 8,134 leverage points.
 Thus, this model is a significant improvement over that.